netflixeldana/jfs-debugging/README.md

 Lesson on Java Debugging
 ## Directions to Clone and load in IntelliJ

-- Go to this [Repo](https://github.com/DevCoder0x0/jfs-debugging) and FORK this repository onto your github
+- Go to this [Repo](https://github.com/DevCoder0x0/jfs-debugging) and FORK this repository onto your gitHub
 - Copy the HTTPS URL from the "Code" button on your GitHub
 - Open your terminal (Git bash) and navigate to the appropriate location where you wish to save the folder to and run
 ```bash